-4.1 All the evidence from consultations, public meetings, two open days, the most recent consultation in September 2017 and representations to parish councillors indicates that most residents are very happy with where they live; many chose to do so because of the existing nature of the area and its surrounding environment.
+4.1 All the evidence from consultations, public meetings, two open days, the recent Community Plan Open Day in December 2018 and representations to the parish council indicates that most residents are very happy with where they live; many chose to do so because of the existing nature of the area and its surrounding environment.
 Whilst it is recognised that change is inevitable, residents are determined to influence future changes in favour of, and in harmony with, the existing environment, the peaceful nature of the area and their way of life.